 FDA panel supports broader use of Medtronic heart devices

-Oct 8 (Reuters) - A federal advisory panel recommended that Medtronic Inc be allowed to sell certain implantable electronic heart devices to a larger pool of patients, based on study results that showed the products reduced the risk of death and hospitalization.
+(Reuters) - A federal advisory panel recommended that Medtronic Inc be allowed to sell a line of implantable heart rhythm devices to a larger pool of patients, based on research showing the products lowered the risk of death and hospitalization.

-The devices, also known as CRT-defibrillators and CRT-pacemakers, deliver electrical impulses to both lower chambers of the heart to restore its normal rhythm.
+The Medtronic products, called cardiac resynchronization therapy defibrillators and pacemakers, deliver electrical impulses to both lower chambers of the heart to restore its normal rhythm.